Government support for bereavement to help cover expenses

 • Are in an eligible relationship with the deceased:

-• You are a close relative or close friend.
+• You are a partner, close relative or close friend when the individual has died.

 • Parent of a stillborn baby born after 24 weeks.